qubitnumber/shootingstar/README.md

-This is a source for https://www.iproudyou.com/
+This is a source repo for https://www.iproudyou.com/

 Teck included
 - Clerk